Cyber Security – Introduction to DNS Tunneling

 DNS was initially made for name resolution and not for data exchange, so it’s regularly not seen as a malignant interchange of information and data exfiltration danger.
 Since DNS is entrenched and confided protocol, attackers realize that organizations seldom investigate DNS packets for malevolent movement.
 DNS has less consideration and most organizations center assets around breaking down web or email traffic where they believe, attacks regularly occur.
 As a general rule, constant endpoint checking is needed to discover and forestall DNS tunneling.
 Besides, tunneling application bundles have become an industry and are uncontrollably accessible on the Internet, so hackers don’t generally require specialized advancement to execute DNS tunneling exploits.

 - DNS tunneling exploits can give aggressors a consistently accessible back channel to exfiltrate taken information.
-It depends on utilizing DNS as a covert correspondence channel to sidestep a firewall.
+It depends on utilizing DNS as a convert correspondence channel to sidestep a firewall.

 - Hackers tunnel various types of protocols like SSH or HTTP with DNS, at that point secretly pass stolen information or passage IP traffic.